Not yet determined

 Payment for overtime work

-Payment for overtime work covers the sum of cash compensation for work done beyond contractual working hours, which is then compensated with a supplement to the basic wage or salary.
-Overtime compensation is a calculated average per month over the period 1 January to the time of the census.
-This type of payment is not included in monthly earnings, but figures are given for overtime compensation when the statistics are released.
+Payment for overtime work only covers remuneration in cash for work performed that is more than of the agreed working hours, and often include a supplement to the agreed earnings.
+Overtime pay is a calculated average per month over the period 1 January and up to the reference period.
+Overtime pay is not included in monthly earnings but presented separately in the statistics.

 Full-time and part-time

 As of 2015, full-time employment is defined as job with a position percentage equal to 100.
 All jobs that encompass position percentage lower than 100 are considered part-time.
 By combining information on the percentage of positions and the number of hours in a full-time position, an agreed working time per week is calculated for each job.
 Most full-time employments have a weekly agreed working time of 37.5 hours.

 Agreed working hours

 Agreed working hours are defined as agreed working hours per week.
 No deduction is made for absence due to holiday, illness, leave with or without pay, etc. Agreed working hours are calculated are based the reported number of hours in a full-time position.

 To compare earnings between full-time and part-time employees, the earnings of the part-time employees are converted to what they would be if they worked full-time in other words a full-time equivalent.
 This is done by using the percentage of full-time for each individual job as a conversion factor.
 The monthly earnings per full-time equivalent for the part-time jobs can then be compared with the monthly earnings for full-time employees.

 Age and gender

 The national identity number indicates age and sex.
 Age is calculated for the 16th of November, the reference period.